Donald Trump Russian Sex Tape? Bombshell Report Claims Trump Had Orgy With Russian Prostitutes In Bizarre Act Of Revenge Against Obama

 — David Corn (@DavidCornDC) January 10, 2017

-The full report was published by Buzzfeed and other media outlets, with some bombshell claims of coordination between Donald Trump’s campaign and Russian officials.
+The full report was published by BuzzFeed and other media outlets, with some bombshell claims of coordination between Donald Trump’s campaign and Russian officials.
 The report — which was allegedly compiled by a British intelligence official at the request of some of Trump’s political opponents — claimed that the Russian government had been “cultivating, supporting and assisting” Trump for years in the hope of placing him in the presidency.

-Buzzfeed noted that the claims of Donald Trump’s sex tape and other allegations were not verified, and that the document itself contained some obvious errors.
+BuzzFeed noted that the claims of Donald Trump’s sex tape and other allegations were not verified, and that the document itself contained some obvious errors.

 “It includes some clear errors.
 The report misspells the name of one company, ‘Alpha Group,’ throughout.
 It is Alfa Group.
 The report says the settlement of Barvikha, outside Moscow, is ‘reserved for the residences of the top leadership and their close associates.’
 It is not reserved for anyone, and it is also populated by the very wealthy.”